CyanideCentral/AHNEE/README.md

-# SAHE: Scalable Attributed Hypergraph node and hyperedge Embedding
+# Effective and Efficient Attributed Hypergraph Embedding on Nodes and Hyperedges (VLDB 2025)

-This is the implementation of the SAHE algorithm, designed for the attributed hypergraph node and hyperedge embedding (AHNEE) problem.
+This repository contains the implementation of the SAHE algorithm, designed as a scalable solution for the attributed hypergraph node and hyperedge embedding (AHNEE) problem.

 ### Pre-requisites